-Our colleague's health, safety and wellbeing at work are of the upmost importance and we encourage anyone who has a disability or is diagnosed with a condition that would be considered a disability (as defined in section 6.3 of this guidance), to speak to their line manager in regard to reasonable adjustments.
+Our colleague's health, safety and wellbeing at work are of the upmost importance and we encourage anyone who has a disability or is diagnosed with a condition that would be considered a disability (as defined in section 9.0 of this guidance), to speak to their line manager in regard to reasonable adjustments and colleagues can use the NHS Health Passport to support this conversation'.
 You can be confident that you will be supported as far as is practicable to make work work for you.